How to Change the Text Color in Discord

 If the CSS doesn’t work, try:

-This seems to correct most of the problems in CSS.
-If you’re using the Discord Desktop App or if you’re using the web browser may affect how you’ll need to type the markdown codes.
-Once you’ve typed the perfect markdown that works for you, feel free to copy and paste it on your desktop for quick access later on.
+This technique seems to correct most of the problems in CSS.
+If you’re using the Discord Desktop App or the web browser, this fix may affect how you’ll need to type the markdown codes.
+Once you’ve created the perfect markdown that works for you, feel free to copy and paste it on your desktop for quick access later on.

-There are a lot of Discord Bots available that offer to change certain colors on your server—many of these update the colors of certain roles but not text.
-Based on our research, there aren’t any bots that will make changing the color of your text easier.
+There are a lot of Discord Bots available that offer to change specific colors on your server—many of these update the colors of roles but not text.
+Based on our research, there aren’t any bots that will make changing the color of your text simpler.

 For even more advanced users, Discord also allows you to add embeds and webhooks as messages.
-These can be used to display colored blocks and also support markdown text.
+These get used to display colored blocks and also support markdown text.
 You can see just how this feature works by heading over to Discord Webhook.

 Other Text Customization Options